 The bad news: The FDA’s not banning or regulating BPA as of now, but instead awaiting more studies.

 In the meantime, the government agency’s relying on voluntary measures from industries that use BPA.
 The FDA is now “supporting the industry’s actions to stop producing BPA-containing baby bottles and infant feeding cups for the U.S. market.”
 And in the absence of industry regulation, the Department of Health is recommending consumer action like avoiding scratched plastic baby bottles and cups.

 While environmental health advocates are understandably antsy to see a real crackdown on BPA, the FDA’s new position has many feeling hopeful.
-Elaine Shannon of the nonprofit Environmental Working Group says it’s just a matter of time before BPA’s banished
+Elaine Shannon of the nonprofit Environmental Working Group says it’s just a matter of time before BPA’s banished from food containers:

 Looking down the road, we don’t know when, exactly, the FDA is going to take action on this worrisome endocrine system-disrupting chemical.
 But one way or another, we think its days in bottles and cans are numbered.

 Also on MNN: